 Where To Stay in Vancouver, WA

-Everything we needed was within walking distance – and we liked having the extra space and kitchen that you don’t get with hotel rooms.
+We stayed in an Airbnb in the Hough neighborhood that borders Uptown Village.
+Everything we needed was within walking distance – and we liked having the extra space and kitchen.

 For hotels, the Hilton is ideally located in the heart of the city across from Esther Short Park.
+Search for availability on Booking.com – but first, read our tips for finding Top Hotels at Low Prices.

-What To Pack For Vancouver, WA
+What To Pack for Vancouver, WA

 Walking Shoes

 I always pack my ultra-lightweight New Balance Trainers for sightseeing.
-Kris prefers Merrell shoes for all occasions.
+Kris prefers Merrell Shoes for all occasions.
 Read more about choosing the right pair in our article, The Best Shoes for Traveling!

 Day Pack